 As a painter, I am often asked why make a monotype instead of just painting on canvas?
 The process is so different!
 I use brushes and brayers to apply the inks, and all manner of materials to alter those colors: tarletan, Q-tips, tooth picks, wet wipes and more.
-The additive/reductive process leaves room for great surprises when the image is pulled off the plate, revealing a print that is not only reversed, but with the first-applied ink on top of the later layers.
+The additive/reductive process leaves room for great surprises when the image is pulled off the plate, revealing a print that is reversed.
 The resulting complexities can be rich and varied.
 The monotypes are often more abstract than my paintings; they are looser and fresher.